ddkhoa/learning-note/postgres/index_scan_perf/index_scan_perf.md

 #### Scenario 1: The table size is smaller than the cache size (T <= b)

+**Configuration 1**: From table with 10950049 rows.
+Each row contains 2 varchar columns, 1 timestamp column and 2 integer columns.
+The index is on the varchar column and is unique.
+The effective cache size is 4Gb.
 ```
 T = 179509
 N = 10950049